jjfumero/jjfumero.github.io/_posts/2022-06-29-tornadovm-windows-wsl.md

 ## Installing the Intel GPU Driver under WSL (Ubuntu 22.04)

 Once we have the integrated GPU visible, we need to install the GPU driver within our console in WSL.
 I am assuming the Linux distribution used is the default when installing WSL, which is Ubuntu.
-To install the latest Intel GPU drivers, you can check the Intel Compute Runtime GitHub page [3]:
+To install the latest Intel GPU drivers, you can check the [Intel Compute Runtime GitHub page](https://github.com/intel/compute-runtime/releases/tag/22.25.23529):

 ```bash